2024 Czech Senate election

-Senate elections for one-third of the Senate of the Czech Republic were held on 20 and 21 September 2024.
-The first round was held alongside regional elections, with a second round held one week later.
-The result was a victory for the populist ANO party which won a Senate election for the first time in history.
+Senate elections for one-third of the Senate of the Czech Republic were held on 20–21 September 2024, with a second round on 27–28 September 2024.
+The first round was held alongside the regional elections.

+With all votes counted, ANO 2011 won eight of the 27 contested seats (the most of any single party), while candidates backed by the governing parties won 15 seats and the governing coalition retained a majority in the 81-seat Senate.
+Voter turnout was 30.47% in the first round and 17.54% in the second round.
+The vote took place shortly after major flooding in Central Europe, and in some affected areas polling was organised in temporary venues such as tents or containers.

 Background

 This Senate election is the second and last election to the Senate happening during the term of Petr Fiala's cabinet.
 The parties in the government coalition and their allies will defend 22 out of 27 seats.
 Opposition parties hold only two seats that are up for election, while three seats up for election are held by independents.

-Immediately after the 2018 Senate elections, two of the candidates elected as independents joined senate groups of parliamentary parties: Ladislav Faktor joined the group of ODS and TOP 09 and Jitka Chalánková become a member of the KDU-ČSL group.
-Only Pavel Fisher remained as formally independent.
+Immediately after the 2018 Senate elections, two senators elected as independents joined the Civic Democratic Party and TOP 09 caucus: Ladislav Faktor and Jitka Chalánková.
+Pavel Fischer remained formally independent.

-Only one seat out of the 27 was contested in a by-election in the duration of the term, with the seat being the 32nd district – Teplice, originally held by ODS member and the President of Senate Jaroslav Kubera.
-Following his death a by-election was held with another ODS member, Hynek Hanza, winning the seat.
+During the 2018–2024 Senate term, one by-election was held in electoral district No. 32 (Teplice) in 2020; Hynek Hanza was elected in the second round.

 Several unsuccessful candidates in the 2018 and 2023 Czech presidential elections will have their seats up for re-election, including Jiří Drahoš, Pavel Fischer and Marek Hilšer.
 The term of one member of the Fiala Cabinet, the Minister of Education Mikuláš Bek, is ending; Bek however decided not to stand for re-election.

 Electoral system

+The Senate of the Czech Republic has 81 members elected in 81 single-member constituencies.
+One third of the seats is contested every two years, and senators serve six-year terms.

+Senators are elected using a two-round system.
+A candidate who receives more than 50% of valid votes in the first round is elected.
+If no candidate reaches that threshold, a second round is held between the two candidates with the highest vote totals, and the candidate with the higher number of votes wins.

-One-third of the 81-member Senate is elected every two years, giving senators six year terms.
-Members of the Senate are elected in single-member constituencies using the two-round system.
-Candidates had to be nominated by one or more registered political parties or collect at least 1,000 signatures in their constituency.
-There are no term limits for incumbent senators.
+Candidates may be nominated by registered political parties or stand as independents, who must submit at least 1,000 signatures from voters in the constituency.
+The minimum age to stand for election is 40, and the voting age is 18.

-Due to the 2024 Central European floods, the Interior Ministry took direct control of organising elections in five severely affected towns, while voting in some areas was held in tents, containers or in open-air venues.